JohnGeorgiadis/moonstar/README.md

 3. A new window will appear, and you will be able to interact with the cypress gui.

 ### inspect the code of the project
-If you want jut to inspect the code then you can use github1s https://github1s.com/JohnGeorgiadis/moonstar
+If you just want to inspect the code then you can use github1s https://github1s.com/JohnGeorgiadis/moonstar